TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sbase_screen.md

   <div class="tab-content">
 <div role="tabpanel" class="tab-pane active" id="paneldue" markdown="1">

-Use pins +5V, GND, TX3 and RX3 on the "TFT" header.
+Use pins +5V, GND, TX and RX on the AUX-1 header.
 These should be connected to +5V, GND, TX and RX on the PanelDue, making sure that TX and RX are swapped.

 In config.g, the following command should be added.
 ```